Last updated on May 3rd, 2025 at 11:59 am

 Since 2011, large accumulations of Sargassum have occurred every year in the Caribbean Sea, Gulf of Mexico, and tropical Atlantic, but the amount can vary from year to year.

 Sargassum does not extend as a blanket (or blob) covering the full surface of the ocean in these regions.
-Instead, Sargassum floats in patches that range in size from a few centimeters to hundreds of meters.
+Instead, Sargassum floats in patches of various sizes.
 Some of these patches reach the coastal areas, including beaches, ports, and even intake systems for drinking water.
-The area that these patches cover has been significantly larger in recent years than prior to 2011.

 Greetings Bob, I wanted to draw your attention to a news program from today about the Sargassum Seaweed.
 According to WEAR NEWS, FAU has determined the bacteria vibrio is found in the seaweed.
 This bacteria is the dominant cause of death in humans from the marine environment.
 I am planning a trip to John Penningcamp State Park in a couple of weeks and was looking forward to snorkeling.
 Now I’m not sure it would be a good idea.
 I have Cancer so I have to be vigilant about such issues.
 Thoughts?
 Cheers, Susan